flutter/website/flutter-for-android.md

 package](https://pub.dartlang.org/packages/intl) for internationalization and localization.

-## What is the equivalent of a Gradle file to add my external dependencies
+## What is the equivalent of a Gradle file?
+How do I add dependencies?

-In Android, you add dependencies by adding to your Gradle file located in your Android project.
+In Android, you add dependencies by adding to your Gradle build script.
+Flutter uses Dart's own build system, and the Pub package manager, delegating then the building of the native Android and iOS wrapper apps to the respective build systems.

-In Flutter while there are Gradle files under the Android folder in your Flutter project, you would only use these if you are adding dependencies needed for platform integration.
-Otherwise, you can use pubspec.yaml to declare external dependencies specific to Flutter.
+While there are Gradle files under the `android` folder in your Flutter project, you would only use these if you were adding native dependencies needed for per-platform integration.
+In general, you can use `pubspec.yaml` to declare external dependencies to use in Flutter.

-A good place to find great packages for flutter is [Pub](https://pub.dartlang.org/flutter/packages/)
+A good place to find great packages for flutter is [Pub](https://pub.dartlang.org/flutter/packages/).

 # Activities and Fragments